cozy/cozy-stack/docs/files.md

 It's possible to give a file by its id (in the `ids` array) or by its path (in the `files` array).

+The generated archive is temporary and is not persisted.

 #### Request

 ```http